turkraft/springfilter/README.md

 // ...
 ```

-> :warning: Functions are currently not supported with MongoDB
+> :warning: Functions are currently not supported with MongoDB, and the `~` operator actually uses the [regex](https://docs.mongodb.com/manual/reference/operator/query/regex/) operator

 ## Customization
 If you need to customize the behavior of the filter, the way to go is to extend the `FilterBaseVisitor` class, by taking `QueryGenerator` or `ExpressionGenerator` as examples.
 In order to also modify the query syntax, you should start by cloning the repository and editing the `Filter.g4` file.